Edmund Rice Education Australia: Governance

 Comprising eight people, the Board is appointed by the EREA Council.

 Educational institutions

 Australia

-The national office for EREA is located in Richmond, Victoria.
+The national office for EREA is located in Albert Park, Victoria.
 Member schools agree to the Charter for Catholic Schools in the Edmund Rice tradition which was first used in 2004 and revised in 2011 to include four primary Touchstones.
 As of 2021, EREA included 55 schools, 4,500 staff, and over 39,000 students.
 In addition, in 2016 EREA established the Flexible Schools Networks, a network of 22 educational institutions across Australia that provide inclusive and non-discriminating learning opportunities.

 New Zealand

 Although not controlled by EREA, there are several partner schools united within the tradition of Edmund Rice: